Internet Archive adds trove of cheap LCD handhelds to its emulation collection

 But the LCD layer looks like this:

-All that is hard wired into the electronic part, where the logic resides telling which pieces to light up and when.
+All that is hard-wired into the electronic part, where the logic resides telling which pieces to light up and when.

 I won’t go into the details — read the interesting Internet Archive post if you’re curious.
 Basically it was a ton of hard work by a bunch of dedicated folks on the MAME crew.
 Incidentally, thanks to them and everyone else who’s kept that project going for years and years.

 The only thing that’s missing is the interface — that is, the plastic.
-These things were great not because they were actually great games, but because they cost like $10 and would keep your kid occupied on a road trip for a few hours while they got beaten over and over again by the first 3 enemies.
+These things were great not because they were actually great games, but because they cost like $10 and would keep your kid occupied on a road trip for a few hours while they got beaten over and over again by the first three enemies.
 The cheap plastic enclosures and gaudy decorations are part of the fun.

 No one wants to play this: